 Wild poinsettia, Euphorbia pulcherrima

-Due to their bright red color, poinsettias have been a part of Christmas celebrations in Mexico since the mid 1600s.
+Due to their bright red color, poinsettias have been part of Christmas celebrations in Mexico since the mid 1600s.
 But in the U.S., the plants were virtually unheard of until the early 1800s.
-This is when Poinsett, the first U.S. ambassador to Mexico, stumbled upon some while stationed in the country.
+This is when Poinsett, the first U.S. ambassador to Mexico, stumbled upon some plants while stationed in the country.

 HOW THEY GOT THE NAME POINSETTIA